 - First and last name fields are filled, but don't match the name in the email address.

-Spambots don't always match list data to the email address.
+Spambots don't always match audience data to the email address.
 If the email address is a name, and the first and last names provided don't match the email address, it could be a spam signup.

 If spam signups seem to have started around a certain time, create a segment based on the characteristics of spam email addresses and review it for further issues.